 Afghanistan: Rep. Michael McCaul says US has no intel in nation, gives victory to Taliban, other adversaries

-Rep. Michael McCaul says 'We are completely dark'
+Rep. Michael McCaul says, 'We are completely dark'

 Rep. Michael McCaul, the top Republican on the House Foreign Affairs Committee, told Fox News the U.S. has no intelligence in Kabul outside the airport, marking a victory for the Taliban, Russia, China and Iran.